 The portion of the questionnaire related to project activities was also guided by McLeod and MacDonell's [4] "Development Processes" and "People and Action" classifications.
-Their "People and Action" classifications and communication of each stakeholder.
+Their "People and Action" classification relates to the skills and communication of each stakeholder.
 Therefore, we included the practices of not only IT vendor project members, but also stakeholders, SMs of the IT vendor, and ordering company project members, who correspond directly with IT vendor project members (see Fig. 1).
 See Table 1 for a summary of the elements that comprise the "Project Activities" section of the questionnaire.